micmejia/bible-dump/NKJV/Ezekiel/Ezek 13.md

 "My hand will be against the prophets who envision futility and who divine lies; they shall not be in the assembly of My people, nor be written in the record of the house of Israel, nor shall they enter into the land of Israel.
 Then you shall know that I _am_ the Lord God.

 ###### 10
-"Because, indeed, because they have seduced My people, saying, 'Peace!' when _there is_ no peace--and one builds a wall, and they plaster[^e] it with untempered _mortar_--
+"Because, indeed, because they have seduced My people, saying, 'Peace!' when _there is_ no peace--and one builds a wall, and they plaster it with untempered _mortar_--

 ###### 11
 say to those who plaster _it_ with untempered _mortar,_ that it will fall.
 There will be flooding rain, and you, O great hailstones, shall fall; and a stormy wind shall tear _it_ down.